Hesperian Health Guides

 In this chapter:

-Seizures may be caused by high fever, meningitis, dehydration, an injury, malaria, poisoning, or other reasons.
-If none of these dangerous causes of seizure seem likely, a single seizure may not be a problem (although it can be very frightening to watch).
+Seizures can be caused by high fever, meningitis, dehydration, a head injury, malaria, or poisoning, among other reasons.
+If none of these seem likely, a single seizure may not be a reason for concern (although it can be very frightening to watch).

 Treatment

-During a seizure, clear the space around the person so she does not hurt herself.
+During a seizure, clear the space around the person so she is not injured.
 Turn her on her side so she does not choke if she vomits.
-Do not hold a seizing person down or try to hold her tongue.
+Do not hold a seizing person down or put anything in her mouth or between her teeth.
 Get medical help.

-For seizure from dehydration: After the seizure is over, give rehydration fluids.
+For seizure from dehydration: after the seizure is over, give plenty of fluids, like water and Rehydration Drink.

-For seizure from malaria: Treat the malaria as soon as possible with the malaria medicines used in your region, usually artesunate.
+For seizure from malaria: treat the malaria as soon as possible with the medicines used in your region, usually ACT (artemisinin-based combination therapy).
 Seizures and convulsions can be a sign of severe malaria, which can cause death if not treated quickly.

-After a seizure, the person may be confused or drowsy.
+After a seizure, the person may be confused or tired.

 Comfort her.